shay-ff/termtris/README.md

 1. Use **pipx** (best for CLI tools) — shown above.
 2. Use a **virtual environment** — shown above.
 3. Only if you understand the risk: use `--break-system-packages` (not recommended):
-   `python3 -m pip install termtris --break-system-packages`
+   `python3 -m pip install tetriskekw --break-system-packages`

 ---